AImaginationLab/magic-the-gathering-toolkit/README.md

 Then ask Claude things like:
 - "Build me a budget Mono-Red Commander deck under $50"
 - "What are the best counterspells in Modern?"
-- "Compare Lightning Bolt vs Chain Lightning"
+- "Find cards that synergize with Rhystic Study"
 - "Is this deck legal in Pioneer?" (paste your decklist)

-## Tools
+## Available Tools

 ### Card Lookup
 | Tool | Description |
 |------|-------------|
 | `search_cards` | Filter by name, colors, type, CMC, keywords, format, rarity, set |